p2-inc/phasetwo-python/README.md

 except phasetwo.ApiException as e:
     print("Exception when calling AttributesApi->create_realm_attribute: %s\n" % e)

-# Create an Organization
+# Create an Organization - TODO

-# Create an Admin Portal link for the Organization
+# Create an Admin Portal link for the Organization - TODO

-# Create and publish an Audit Event
+# Create and publish an Audit Event - TODO

 ```